rcpenny/interviews/design/sys-design/case-study/1-guide.md

 markTweetFavorite(user_id, tweet_id, timestamp, …)

-## Step 3: Back-of-the-envelope estimation
+## Step 3: Back-of-the-envelope estimation - Scale
 It is always a good idea to estimate the scale of the system we’re going to design.
 This will also help later when we will be focusing on scaling, partitioning, load balancing and caching.

 - What scale is expected from the system (e.g., number of new tweets, number of tweet views, number of timeline generations per sec., etc.)?
 - How much storage will we need?
 We will have different numbers if users can have photos and videos in their tweets.
 - What network bandwidth usage are we expecting?
 This will be crucial in deciding how we will manage traffic and balance load between servers.

-## Step 4: Defining data model
+## Step 4: Defining data model - Storage
 Defining the data model early will clarify how data will flow among different components of the system.
 Later, it will guide towards data partitioning and management.
 The candidate should be able to identify various entities of the system, how they will interact with each other, and different aspect of data management like storage, transportation, encryption, etc. Here are some entities for our Twitter-like service:

 **User**: UserID, Name, Email, DoB, CreationData, LastLogin, etc.